guerillacodester/vehicle_simulator/CONTEXT.md

 #### **Decision 1: Single Entrypoint vs Separate Sub-Entrypoints**

-**User Proposal**: "The commuter_simulator will have a single entrypoint that will start the spawn_engine with separate sub-entrypoints for depot/route spawners"
+**User Proposal**: "The commuter_service will have a single entrypoint that will start the spawn_engine with separate sub-entrypoints for depot/route spawners"

 **Agent Pushback**: ✅ ACCEPTED (with modifications)
 - **Approved Pattern**: Single `main.py` entrypoint with `SpawnerCoordinator` orchestration